-Bleak Hill Rovers FC is affiliated to Liverpool County F.A. and play in local Junior Leagues; The St. Helens & Rainhill Junior Alliance, and the Warrington Youth League.
+Bleak Hill Rovers FC is affiliated to Liverpool County F.A. and play in local Junior Leagues; The St. Helens & Rainhill Junior Alliance, and the Warrington Junior League.
 Our home ground is Ecclesfield, Recreation Ground in Eccleston, St. Helens.

-Each weekend nearly 250 youngsters play for one of our teams or learn the basic skills of the game by attending our Skills Groups.
+Each weekend over 400 youngsters play for one of our teams or learn the basic skills of the game by attending our Skills Groups.